luontola/tdd-mooc/data/exercises.md

 # Exercise 4: Legacy code

+> This exercise's goal is to learn writing tests for non-TDD'd legacy code, to make it safe to change the code.

 Clone the project <https://github.com/luontola/tdd-mooc-legacy-code> and follow its instructions.

 The assignment is to *write tests for the above code, until it has 100% mutation test coverage*, and then *refactor it and add a new feature*.
 See the project's readme for details.